dotnet/reactive/Rx.NET/Documentation/adr/0004-onerror-to-throw.md

 By adopting this position, we make it clear that examples such as the one in [#2187](https://github.com/dotnet/reactive/issues/2187) are not expected to work correctly.

-More generally, this clarifies that observable sources that repeatedly produce the same exception object (e.g. `Observable.Throw` or `Observable.Repeat`) are incompatible with `await`.
+More generally, this clarifies that observable sources that repeatedly produce the same exception object (e.g. `Observable.Throw` or `Observable.Repeat`) are incompatible with multiple calls to `await`.

 The addition of the `CaptureExceptionDispatchState` operator provides a clear, simple way to fix code that runs into this problem.